tammet/gkc/Examples/README.md

 Look into any of these files to see an explanation of what facts and rules there are and how is the task encoded.

-The first and second problems are easy, third should take a few seconds and the fourth ca one minute.
+The first and second problems are easy, third and fifth should take a few seconds, the fourth ca one minute.
 The only difference between the third and fourth is that the fourth asks for an actual answer, while the third only asks whether an answer exists.
 Clearly there is room for improving the answer-finding efficiency of gkc!

+In the advanced examples chapter we will look at guiding gkc search by using a strategy selection file.
 A suitable simple strategy for the third example is given in the file blocks_strat2.txt:

     {
       "print_level": 10,